Medieval, WWI, propaganda, Joan of Arc, Knights

 Crossing Borders: A Multidisciplinary Journal of Undergraduate Scholarship:

-American Material Culture Commons, American Popular Culture Commons, Christianity Commons, Critical and Cultural Studies Commons, European History Commons, Folklore Commons, Gender and Sexuality Commons, Illustration Commons, Interdisciplinary Arts and Media Commons, Medieval History Commons, Medieval Studies Commons, Military History Commons, Military Studies Commons, Other History of Art, Architecture, and Archaeology Commons, Personality and Social Contexts Commons, Public History Commons, Public Relations and Advertising Commons, Race and Ethnicity Commons, Social and Cultural Anthropology Commons, Social History Commons, Social Influence and Political Communication Commons, Sociology of Culture Commons, Theory and Criticism Commons, United States History Commons, Visual Studies Commons
+American Material Culture Commons, American Popular Culture Commons, Christianity Commons, Critical and Cultural Studies Commons, European History Commons, Folklore Commons, Gender and Sexuality Commons, Illustration Commons, Interdisciplinary Arts and Media Commons, Medieval History Commons, Medieval Studies Commons, Military and Veterans Studies Commons, Military History Commons, Other History of Art, Architecture, and Archaeology Commons, Personality and Social Contexts Commons, Public History Commons, Public Relations and Advertising Commons, Race and Ethnicity Commons, Social and Cultural Anthropology Commons, Social History Commons, Social Influence and Political Communication Commons, Sociology of Culture Commons, Theory and Criticism Commons, United States History Commons, Visual Studies Commons